Download this webpage as a fact sheet (pdf)

 The percentage of income spent on home-related energy bills is considered your energy burden.
-Low-income, black, Latinx, renters, and rural households have greater energy burdens than other households.
+Under-resourced, black, Latinx, renters, and rural households have greater energy burdens than other households.
 Energy efficiency improvements can significantly cut or eliminate the excess energy burden experienced by these households.
 Improving household energy affordability can result in health benefits and can help lift families out of poverty.

 High energy burdens make it harder to care for oneself or one’s family.
 High energy burdens result in difficult trade-offs between paying for energy bills or other necessities, such as food and medical care.
 Families with high energy burdens may limit energy use to keep costs low by inadequately heating, cooling, or lighting their homes, resulting in unhealthy living conditions.

 High energy burdens can also contribute to the cycle of poverty.
 Families with high energy burdens run the risk of having their utility service cut off if they cannot afford to pay their bill.
 The loss of utility service is one of the primary reasons for homelessness, especially for families with children.
 The lack of working utilities is also a common reason that child welfare agencies remove children from their home.
 Individuals with unaffordable utility bills may be forced to take out high-interest payday loans to pay their bills, contributing to a cycle of debt that is hard to escape.